- How many children do you serve?

 - Is Operation Breakthrough affiliated with or supported financially by the Catholic church?

-No. Operation Breakthrough has no religious affiliation and because of its government funding it is not allowed to have any religious content in its programming.
+No. Operation Breakthrough has no religious affiliation.
 Individual churches and temples throughout the community support Operation Breakthrough, however, with gifts of volunteer time, goods or funding.

 - How old is Operation Breakthrough?

 Operation Breakthrough began in 1971 when a group of working-poor parents in the central city voiced their need for child care to Sister Corita Bussanmas and Sister Berta Sailer.
 Together, they incorporated Operation Breakthrough as a not-for-profit agency.
 The center has been located at 31st and Troost, in a former JC Penney store, since 1981.

 - Do you have a wish list of items the center can use?

 - What if I want to have a fundraiser for Operation Breathrough?

 - Do I need to call ahead when delivering donated items to Operation Breakthrough?

 Operation Breakthrough is always in need of new and used goods for our children and their families.
 Small donations, such as children's clothing and housewares, can be dropped off at the Center.
 Hours for donations are 12:30 - 3:30 M-F. When you arrive, please call 816-365-6974 to coordinate bringing in your donations to us.
 If you would like to donate larger items please call (816) 365-6974 for information on where our warehouse is located and hours of operation.
 Please do not drop items at the front desk.

 - Can you come to my home and pick up furniture or appliances that I want to donate?